-There’s a reason why so many B2B solutions have large market shares in spite of terrible user experience.
-B2B buyers buy an ROI, not an interesting feature set.
+There’s a reason why so many B2B solutions have large market shares in spite of terrible product user experiences.
+B2B buyers buy a return on investment, not an interesting feature set.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »